-The principal aim of our Department of Mathematics is to train professional mathematicians to study and solve scientific and technological problems using mathematical methods, and to undertake research in various branches of the subject.
-We aim also to educate qualified teachers to contribute to an improvement in the standards of teaching at secondary schools.
+The main goal of the Department of Mathematics of the Faculty of Sciences, University of Ostrava is to produce professional mathematicians who will be able to study and solve scientific and technological issues using mathematical methods as well as carry out research in different sectors of this sphere.
+Also, our aim is to produce qualified teachers who will contribute to increased teaching quality at secondary schools.

-At our Department of Mathematics you can find a friendly, working and helpful atmosphere.
-During your study you can join one of our research groups, and also participate in international collaboration, either within the Erasmus and CEEPUS European Exchange Programmes or using funds from our research grants.
-Our department hosts internationally recognized research in the following fields of mathematics and mathematical physics:
+You can find friendly, working and welcoming atmosphere at our department.
+During your studies, you can get involved in some of our research groups or participate in international cooperation either within the European exchange programmes such as Erasmus and CEEPUs or making use of finance from our research grants.
+Internationally recognised research takes place at our department in the following areas of mathematics and mathematical physics:

-We prepare and publish an international scientific journal Communications in Mathematics that has a distinguished editorial board of leading experts from European countries, USA, Canada, China and Australia.
-We also organize international conferences in our subjects of research.
+We publish the Communications in Mathematics international journal, the editorial board of which is composed of leading experts from many European countries, the USA, Canada, China and Australia.
+We also organise international conferences linked to the areas of our research.

-We are also involved in the preparation of student scientific conferences and competitions, such as ISCAMI, a student scientific conference for PhD students, the famous Vojtěch Jarník International Mathematical Competition, the Mathematical Olympiad and Mathematics Championship, as well as of various lectures, seminars and conferences for secondary school students and teachers of mathematics and computer science.
+We participate in the preparation of student scientific conferences and competitions such as ISCAMI, famous Vojtěch Jarník International Mathematical Competition, and the Mathematical Olympiad.
+We organise lectures, seminars and conferences for secondary school students and mathematics and informatics teachers.

 Updated: 08.
 11. 2017